spatialaudio/oer_jupyter_readthedocs/source/how_to.rst

     :align: center

-If you have general information about the collection or copyright in every notebook as a header or footnote, you can hide these when rendering to pdf or html, so they dont appear every chapter.
+If you have general information about the collection or copyright in every notebook as a header or footnote, you can hide these when rendering to PDF or HTML, so they don't appear every chapter.
-This is done with the :code:`"nbsphinx": "hidden"` tag in the cells metadata.
+This is done with the :code:`"nbsphinx": "hidden"` tag in the cells' metadata.

 You can find more information on this in the `nbsphinx documentation`_.